-We won’t be covering the JSON-WSP standard in this guide but gives a few extra insights about how it relates to Ogmios and some good takes from it.
-Each request in Ogmios yields exactly one response, might it be a normal response or a fault.
+Each request in Ogmios yields exactly one response, might it be a success response or an error response.
 Furthermore, requests which relate to a particular protocol are guaranteed to yield responses in the same order.

 Here is an example of valid request message: